alimasyhuriasghor/oop/README.md

 # Howdy!
 Welcome To My OOP (Object-Oriented Programming) Repository

-This repository contains all of my OOP (Object-Oriented Programming) tutorial from trusted sources.
-Each of which will have their own branch and reference from where I borrowed the Object-Oriented Programming tutorials.
+This repository contains all of my OOP (Object-Oriented Programming) tutorials from trusted sources.
+Each of the Object-Oriented Programming tutorials will have their own branch and reference from where I borrowed the Object-Oriented Programming tutorials.

 # What Is OOP?